anonzym/anonzym/README.md

 ## Hey There! 👋
-<strong>I'm anonzym or anon (he/him)</strong> - I'm a developer interested in development!
-I love working on projects in my freetime and creating something new.
+<strong>I'm anonzym or anon (he/him)</strong> - I'm a developer whos interested in development, new projects, and learning!